platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/overview.md

 -   **High Availability:** 99.99% SLA (service-level agreement)
 -   **Dedicated hosts:** Each DG3 cluster is provisioned with 3 dedicated hosts as the typical configuration
--   **Headless e-commerce:** Seamless headless e-commerce with multi-app support
+-   **Headless architecture:** Seamless headless architecture with multi-app support
 -   **Self-service:** Customers may edit their application and service YAML files and push changes.
-Customers can also take advantage of MariaDB Galera multi-master, disk resizing and adding, upgrading or removing services on their own
+Customers can also take advantage of MariaDB Galera multi-leader, disk resizing and adding, upgrading or removing services on their own
 -   **Data sync from Dedicated to Grid:** Customers can initiate data syncs themselves via Console (restore a Grid HA backup on DG3 and restore a DG3 backup on a Grid HA environment)
--   **Better compliance:** DG3 is containerized and decouples the base operating system (OS) version and control plane from the service versions, so the OS and services can be upgraded independently.
+-   **Better containerization:** DG3 is containerized and decouples the base operating system (OS) version and control plane from the service versions, so the OS and services can be upgraded independently.
--   **Better storage:** LVM storage is available, along with support for local and network storage (eg. GlusterFS).
-Ceph is also not used.
--   **Better hosting:** The host root file system is **read-only**.
-Customers can now access and use repositories and Engorgio.
-There is also no Puppet.
 -   **Better staging:** All DG3 environments come with HA staging as default.
 This allows the data sync between Dedicated and Grid to be simpler, consistent and seamless.

 {{< note title="Note" theme="info" >}}